ENCODE-DCC/encoded/src/encoded/schemas/changelogs/library.md

 ## Changelog for library.json

+* *adapters* property is modified.
+The property is a list that captures information on adapters used during library preparation.
+The modification allows specification of adapters as strings.

 ### Minor changes since schema version 11
 * The properties *fragmentation_duration_time* and *fragmentation_duration_time_units* were added.
 * *chemical (NEBNext Ultra II Directional)* was added to the *fragmentation_method* enum, and *Animal tissue kit (Norgen Biotek cat#: 25700)* was added to the *extraction_method* enum.